charon-bo/charon-bo.github.io/_pages/about.md

 <span class='anchor' id='-News'></span>
 # 🔥 News

+[2024/08] Our work “HandySense: A Multimodal Collection System for Human Two-Handed Dexterous Manipulation” has been accepted by MobiCom PICASSO 2024.

 [2024/07] Shilong, Henry, Xinyue, Runze won the first prize of TBSI, RETREAT 2024, with a bonus of ¥ 30,000!

-[2024/07] Our work “HandySense: A Multimodal Collection System for Human Two-Handed Dexterous Manipulation” has been accepted by MobiCom PICASSO 2024.

 [2024/07] Shilong, Henry, Xinyue, and Runze won the first prize of TBSI RETREAT 2024 with a prize of ¥30,000.
 His name is **Robocare**!